Ruchithachillu/project-staticweb/README.md

 Project Overview

-Develop a static websiteis a userfriendly for create a bar and restaurant.
+Deploy a static website is a userfriendly for create a bar and restaurant.
 It will also include an "About Us" page, contact information, The primary goal of the Sri Elite Bar and Restaurant project is to establish a premier dining and entertainment destination in rajanna sricilla  The goal is to effectively represent the, provide essential information, and improve customer experience.

 Problem Statement